mattermost/docs/source/install/cloud-changelog.md

  - Removed ``ExperimentalSettings.PatchPluginsReactDOM``.
  - Added support for attachments when importing/exporting Boards.
  - Updated Docker Base Image from Debian to Ubuntu 22.04 LTS.
- - Bumped up the minimum PostgreSQL version to v11.
+ - Remove support for PostgreSQL v10.
+The new minimum PostgreSQL version is now v11.
- - Introduce public/ API as discretely versioned submodule.
+ - The Mattermost public API for Go is now available as a distinctly versioned package.
+Instead of pinning a particular commit hash, use idiomatic Go to add this package as a dependency: go get github.com/mattermost/mattermost-server/server/public.
+This relocated Go API maintains backwards compatibility with Mattermost v7.
+Furthermore, the existing Go API previously at github.com/mattermost/mattermost-server/v6/model remains forward compatible with Mattermost v8, but may not contain newer features.
+Plugins do not need to be recompiled, but developers may opt in to using the new package to simplify their build process.
+The new public package is shipping alongside Mattermost v8 as version 0.5.0 to allow for some additional code refactoring before releasing as v1 later this year.
- - Three configuration fields have been added, `LogSettings.AdvancedLoggingJSON`, `ExperimentalAuditSettings.AdvancedLoggingJSON`, and `NotificationLogSettings.AdvancedLoggingJSON` which support multi-line JSON, escaped JSON as a string, or a filename that points to a file containing JSON.
-The `AdvancedLoggingConfig` fields have been deprecated.
+ - Three configuration fields have been added, ``LogSettings.AdvancedLoggingJSON``, ``ExperimentalAuditSettings.AdvancedLoggingJSON``, and ``NotificationLogSettings.AdvancedLoggingJSON`` which support multi-line JSON, escaped JSON as a string, or a filename that points to a file containing JSON.
+The ``AdvancedLoggingConfig`` fields have been deprecated.

 ### Bug Fixes
  - Fixed the sorting value of categories in ``CreateSidebarCategoryForTeamForUser``.